grafviktor/goto/README.md

 ### 2.2.
 Organize your hostnames into logical groups ###

-This video represents hosts grouped into categories such as Dev, Beta, and Prod.
+Find more information about hosts grouping [here](docs/GROUPS.md).
+The video represents hosts grouped into categories such as Dev, Beta, and Prod.

 ![Shows how to switch between hosts groups](demo/switch_between_groups.gif)